 help to inform the judgements you make about potential impact on different individuals, communities or groups and our ability to deliver our climate commitments.
-The data gathered and relied upon for the production of the housing strategy has all come from published documents that are publicly available, such as the Housing and Economic Needs Analysis or are compiled from government data sources, such as the Office for National Statistics.
 Some market data to illustrate the housing market locally, such as Zoopla, has also been used to allow comparisons.
 Alternatives considered / rejected Summarise any other approaches that have been considered in developing the policy or proposed service change, and the reasons why these were not adopted.
 This could include reasons why doing nothing is not an option.
 The following alternative options have been identified and rejected for the reasons as set out below.
 Option 1: Not bring forward a new Housing Strategy.
-This is rejected as it is one of the key statutory documents for the Council to produce and review.
+This is rejected as it is a best practice that the Council produces and reviews its housing strategy.